sgladkoff/goldpan/docs/interpretisto.md

 - Interpreter: the role of an interpreter, essential for any multilingual conference ([Functions](http://logrus.co/#/interpretisto?id=interpreter));
 - Attendee (Event Remote): the role of an attendee during a webinar-style conference ([Functions](http://logrus.co/#/interpretisto?id=attendee-event-local));
 - Attendee (Event Local): the role of an attendee during a physical foreign-language conference ([Functions](http://logrus.co/#/interpretisto?id=attendee-event-remote));
+- Conference Manager: the role for managing a particular conference or conferences ([Functions](http://logrus.co/#/interpretisto?id=conference-manager));

 ## Technical Requirements